theheking/intro-to-r/content/4_dplyr.md

 # "patient_2" and "patient2", "patient_6" and "patient 6"

 ```
-Correct the individual values that do not have an underscore.
-Here we will demonstrate how to do it using base R
+<b>Correct the individual values that do not have an underscore.
+Here we will demonstrate how to do it using base R</b>
 > Extra exercise: You can think of how you could do the same thing using dplyr

 ```